 “I have never before, in my long and eclectic career, been gifted with such an abundance of natural beauty as I experienced filming War Horse on Dartmoor .
 And, with two-and-a-half-weeks of extensive coverage of landscapes and skies, I hardly scratched the surface of the visual opportunities that were offered to me“.

 So what economical and environmental impact will the War Horse phenomena have on Dartmoor?
 Clearly with such a blockbuster movie that was directed by Stephen Spielberg there is a huge marketing opportunity for attracting visitors to the moor which should benefit local businesses.
-The ‘Visit Devon’ website are promoting a competition to ‘celebrate the release of War Horse’, the prize being a three night stay along with a guided walk.
-Under this umbrella Visit Devon are then promoting various Dartmoor hotels, inns, riding stables and guided walks – see link opposite.
-Visit South Devon website are also running a similar idea and again are promoting local businesses on and around Dartmoor – see link opposite.
-Brown’s hotel and award winning brassiere are promoting the fact that Spielberg and his crew used them as a base for filming – see link opposite The Dartmoor.co.uk website are working in conjunction with ‘Visit Devon’ as far as the competition goes and also offer a location ‘walk’, and I offer that term loosely as I don’t think I would want to follow that route from the map they provide – see link opposite.
+The ‘Visit Devon’ website were promoting a competition to ‘celebrate the release of War Horse’, the prize being a three night stay along with a guided walk.
+Under this umbrella Visit Devon are then promoting various Dartmoor hotels, inns, riding stables and guided walks.
+Visit South Devon website were also running a similar idea and again were promoting local businesses on and around Dartmoor.
+Brown’s hotel and award winning brassiere were promoting the fact that Spielberg and his crew used them as a base for filming.
+The Dartmoor.co.uk websiteweare working in conjunction with ‘Visit Devon’ as far as the competition goes and also offer a location ‘walk’.
 And so the list goes on with numerous holiday cottages, hotels, pubs etc driving the publicity machine.
 Unfortunately I am sure that many of the gift shops will be piled high with War Horse souvenirs such as fridge magnet etc but again it will be a source of revenue.
 Therefore providing the media hype about the number of people that will come in search of the War Horse phenomena is correct there can be no question that economically Dartmoor will hugely benefit from the increased revenue the visitors will bring.
 Maybe I should get on the band waggon and buy a horse, call it Joey and take it down to Ditsworthy every day offering ‘have your picture taken with Joey’ at a fiver a time?
 What would be a really nice idea is for some of the businesses that will surely profit from ‘War Horse’ to give a donation to one of the several Dartmoor Pony charities that carry out such good work on Dartmoor – but I won’t hold my breath.

 From an environmental point of view more visitors mean more footfall and more traffic each of which make their own impact on the landscape and transport network of Dartmoor.
 Luckily most of the film locations are not particularly sensitive areas and so hopefully the impact will be of a minimum.